-The island is highly cycle friendly, and most destinations have racks to lock up your bike.
-Water is a scarce commodity however, so you will need to bring a few bottles yourself or be prepared to pay for it.
+The island is highly cycle friendly, and most destinations have racks or space to lock up your bike.
+Drinking water is available at parks around the island, but definitely make sure to bring a water bottle.

 Getting to Macleay Island

-Passenger services to the island generally run every half hour from Redland Bay, and there’s also a car ferry if you’re planning on taking your vehicle.
-A return passenger ticket will cost just shy of $15.00.
+Ferries to the island generally run every half hour from Redland Bay Marina (200m south of the vehicle ferry, see it here on Google Maps).
+A return passenger ticket costs just shy of $15.00.